zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 You can filter most growth metrics by the last X number of days to identify trends and changes in user activity in correlation to marketing initiatives, integration changes, and product updates like [embedding Zapier](https://platform.zapier.com/embed/full-zapier-experience).
 Usage details for each trigger and action will show which functionalities are the most popular and being effectively utilized.
 You can easily and safely share access to the insights by [inviting collaborators](https://platform.zapier.com/quickstart/invite-team-member#collaborator) to the integration without giving them permissions to make changes to it.

-## How to Make a New Version of Your Integration
+## How to make a new version of your integration

 Sometimes you may want to add something new to your integration.
 You may need to fix bugs in your integration, or add additional details to resolve user issues.
 You might want to add additional triggers, actions, or searches to your integration as uses request them.
 Or, over time, you may need to change your app's authentication and API calls.

-The Zapier platform makes it easy to build new versions of your integration when needed.
+The Zapier Platform makes it easy to build new versions of your integration when needed.
 You can create new versions for minor or major changes as needed.

 Versions that have been made public, or those with more than 5 users, cannot be edited.
 In that case, you will need to create a new version to make any changes.
 This is so that existing users are not surprised by changes to their running workflows.